 These are my favorite Maine Coon cat toys.

 Is your Maine Coon refusing to follow rules by jumping on the counter or getting into spaces where it isn’t allowed?

-Maine Coons are naturally curious creatures, and if you do not set boundaries at a young age, they might ignore your rules and explore dangerous areas.
+The truth is that Maine Coons are naturally curious creatures, and if you do not set boundaries at a young age, they might ignore your rules and explore dangerous areas.

 You should discourage this behavior by redirecting your cat’s attention.